Company rule in India: Social reform

 In the first half of the 19th century, the British legislated reforms against what they considered were iniquitous Indian practices.
 In most cases, the legislation alone was unable to change Indian society sufficiently for it to absorb both the ideal and the ethic underpinning the reform.
-For example, upper-caste Hindu society in the Indo-Aryan speaking regions of India had long looked askance at the remarriage of widows in order to protect both what it considered was family honour and family property.
+For example, upper-caste Hindu society in the Indo-Aryan speaking regions of India had long looked askance at the remarriage of widows to protect both what it considered family honour and family property.
 Even adolescent widows were expected to live a life of austerity and denial.
 The Hindu Widows' Remarriage Act, 1856, enacted in the waning years of Company rule, provided legal safeguards against loss of certain forms of inheritance for a remarrying Hindu widow, though not of the inheritance due her from her deceased husband.
 However, very few widows actually remarried.
 Some Indian reformers, such as Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, even offered money to men who would take widows as brides, but these men often deserted their new wives.

 Post and telegraph

 Postal services

 Before 1837, the East India Company's dominions in India had no universal public postal service, one that was shared by all regions.
 Although courier services did exist, connecting the more important towns with their respective seats of provincial government (i.e. the Presidency towns of Fort William (Calcutta), Fort St. George (Madras), and Bombay), private individuals were, upon payment, only sparingly allowed their use.
 That situation changed in 1837, when, by Act XVII of that year, a public post, run by the company's Government, was established in the company's territory in India.
 Post offices were established in the principal towns and postmasters appointed.
 The postmasters of the Presidency towns oversaw a few provincial post offices in addition to being responsible for the main postal services between the provinces.
 By contrast, the District collectors (originally, collectors of land-tax) directed the District post offices, including their local postal services.
 Postal services required payment in cash, to be made in advance, with the amount charged usually varying with weight and distance.
-For example, the charge of sending a letter from Calcutta to Bombay was one rupee; however, that from Calcutta to Agra was 12 annas (or three-quarter of a rupee) for each tola (three-eighths of an ounce).
+For example, the charge of sending a letter from Calcutta to Bombay was one rupee; however, that from Calcutta to Agra was 12 annas (or three-quarters of a rupee) for each tola (three-eighths of an ounce).